chainguard-dev/edu/content/chainguard/chainguard-images/videos/repro.md

 ## Clarification

 In this video we mention needing to keep copies of old APKs in order to be able to recreate images.
-This wasn't fully accuate -- in fact we do keep all our previously issued APKs, so you can build images from months (and in the future, years) ago without issue.
+This wasn't fully accurate — in fact we do keep all our previously issued APKs, so you can build images from months (and in the future, years) ago without issue.
 We currently retain all of these package versions indefinitely (only servicing latest), but in the future we may age things out just to manage the size of the index.